top of page

 for Labs

-By late 2024, labs entering data in the LBT will be able to receive a scorecard of how the greenhouses gases from their operations compare to other laboratory facilities in the LBT with similar operations and climate zones.
-In addition to operational emissions, the scorecard will eventually include embodied carbon emissions in the future.
+As of May 2024, labs entering data in the LBT will be able to receive a pilot scorecard Operational Emissions Score showingof how their greenhouses gases from their operationsemissions compare to other laboratory facilities in the LBT with similar operations and climate zones.
+The score is a 1-100 percentile ranking of a lab building’s location-based emissions, which means it is calculated using emissions factors for the building’s electric grid and all other energy utilities used at the facility.

 Actionable Insights and Measures (AIM) Report